rieckpil/progmot/content/post/writing-a-book-remotely.md

 Apart from these project goals, I had the following personal goals:

-1. Learn more about AWS
+1. Learn more about AWS.
-2. Improve writing skills and tick off 'writing a book' from our bucket list
+2. Improve writing skills and tick off 'writing a book' from our bucket list.
-3. Create awareness of myself to attract potential clients as a freelancer
+3. Create awareness of myself to attract potential clients as a freelancer.

 Packed with these ideas, we then got started with the project.